bjt-user/Linux/marktext.md

 #### features

 You can also copy code to clipboard.\
-You can export to html or pdf.
+You can export to html or pdf.\

+To import files you have to install a tool called `pandoc` first.